Clarifai/old-docs/getting-started/authentication/sso.md

 # Using Social SSO (Single Sign On) with Clarifai

-Similar to Single Sign On (SSO), Social SSO Login allows you to access Clarifai with login credentials that already exist on other social platforms.
-It’s simple and convenient and it will let Clarifai users utilize social logins for Google and GitHub.
+Social SSO Login is a simple and convenient way to access Clarifai with login credentials that already exist on other social platforms.
+Clarifai users  can currently login with their Google or GitHub accounts.
 No need to fill out the sign-up forms or remember another password.

 ## How to use SSO?